bikiam/ComfyUI-F5-TTS/README.md

 Use the `F5-TTS Audio` node(not the from input node).

-Put your sample voice files into the "input" folder like...
+Put your sample voice files into the `input` folder like...
 ```
 voice.wav
 voice.txt